silvercircle/symbols.nvim/README.md

             guide_last_item = "└",
             -- use this highlight group for the guide lines hl = "Comment",
-            -- use this highlight group for the toplevel collapse/expand markers hl_toplevel = "String"
+            -- use this highlight group for the collapse/expand markers hl_foldmarker = "String"
         },
-        -- highlight group for the inline details shown next to the symbol name -- (provider - dependant)
+        -- highlight group for the inline details shown next to the symbol name -- (provider - dependent)
         hl_details = "Comment",
         -- this function will be called when the symbols have been retrieved -- ctx is of @class CompleteContext